2h3ph3rd/2h3ph3rd.github.io/docs/security/02-network/1-scanning/1-nmap.md

 ### SYN scan

-SYN scan is the default scan type when nmap is run with sudo priviliges.
+SYN scan is the default scan type when nmap is run with priviliges.

 ```bash
 nmap -sS <HOST>